Children's Home of Kingston Referral and Admissions Process

 Point of Contact

 At the point of request for services for a youngster, written material is submitted to the agency by the referral source.
-The Intake Coordinator is the primary point of contact.
+The Director of Admissions is the primary point of contact.
 The above-mentioned material should include:

 - A cover letter summarizing the need for placement along with contact information